Cookie Policy

 • Analytical/Performance Cookies

-• Functionality Cookies
+• Functional Cookies

 • Targeting/Advertising Cookies

-These are cookies that record your visit to websites or apps, the pages you have visited and the links you have followed.
+These cookies record your visit to websites or apps, the pages you have visited and the links you have followed.
 They collect information about your browsing habits which is used to make websites and apps and the advertising displayed on them more relevant to you and your interests.
 This information may also be shared with third parties for this purpose.
 These cookies are also used to limit the number of times you see an advert as well as help measure the effectiveness of advertising campaigns.
 They are usually placed by third party advertising networks.
 These cookies remember the websites you visit, and that information may also be shared with other parties such as advertisers.

 • Social Media Cookies

 These cookies allow you to share what you’ve been doing on the sites on social media such as Facebook and Twitter.
 These cookies are not within our direct control.
-Please refer to the privacy policy for the relevant social media platform(s) for how their cookies work.

 By accepting cookies, you allow us to improve your experience and remember information about you, which can personalise your experience.